 Here are a few basic questions to ask when deciding if the salesperson is selling or solving:

-- Are they offering you options and solutions, or are they trying to force you into buying a specific product?
+- Do they offer you options and solutions, or are they trying to force you into buying a specific product?

 - Are they listening for your needs and concerns, and suggesting corrections?